sarah-cic-uk/hackathon-uol/README.md

 **Design Thinking**

-You may hear the term Design Thinking in your projects at IBM.
+You may have heard the term Design Thinking.
 Design Thinking is, "an iterative process in which we seek to understand the user, challenge assumptions, and redefine problems in an attempt to identify alternative strategies and solutions that might not be instantly apparent with our initial level of understanding".
 Try and use it whilst designing your apps.
 - [Get started with design thinking](https://www.ibm.com/design/thinking/page/courses/Practitioner)
 - [Design thinking guide](https://w3-connections.ibm.com/files/app/file/4cf7a573-1577-4e78-ba5e-1bd09cb0c2c6)
 - Design Thinking [book](https://learning.oreilly.com/library/view/design-thinking/9781118971802/)